Have you heard of retro pugs yet?

 What is a Retro Pug?

-A Retro Pug a.k.a. the “Retro Mop” or jug dog is an adaptation of a pure breed pug, which is crossed with the Jack Russell Terrier.
+Retro Pug, a.k.a. the “Retro Mop” or jug dog, is an adaptation of a pure breed pug, crossed with the Jack Russell Terrier.
+Retro Pugs are bred to retain the basic features of a pug with a slightly longer nose to reduce the breathing problems that pugs are famous for.

-This has been a more common crossbreed in recent years, but some breeders now consider it to be more faithful to how the pug breed used to look.
+This has been a more common crossbreed in recent years, but some breeders now consider it more faithful to how the purebred pug breed used to look.